hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 ## Pure freelance marketplaces
 Pure freelance marketplaces work like job portals.
 You post a job and will then receive applications from the hundreds of freelancers listed on the platform.
 While this is great for generating volume on your applications, you will have to spend significant time in screening candidates as there is no vetting process that is carried out by such platforms.

 This is suitable for small to medium work, where the main concern is not quality but keeping costs down.
-To help you select the right fit, some platforms have reviews and ratings of freelancers based on their performance on the platform.
+To help you select the right fit, these platforms have reviews and ratings of freelancers based on their performance on the platform.

 #### The process to hire software developers from pure freelance marketplaces
 1. <u>Sign up on the platform</u>: Firstly, you would need to create a profile on their platform in order to list a job.